 “That’s not fair,” I can hear new investors say.

-“Despite the fact that the value of some properties have fallen, prices are still so high, I’ll never get my foot on the ladder — let alone be able to build a property portfolio that allows me to retire.”
+“Despite the fact that property values stalled this year due to the Coronavirus induced restrictions and the recession we were forced into, value of some properties have fallen, prices are still so high, I’ll never get my foot on the ladder — let alone be able to build a property portfolio that allows me to retire.”

 Now I can understand your frustration.